-1. A student who wishes to appeal his/her unsatisfactory academic progress determination must submit a SAP Appeal Form to the VPAA.
-SAP appeals are reviewed based on extenuating circumstances, such as serious injury or illness involving the student, death of an immediate family member, or other circumstances beyond the student's control that prevented him/her from achieving satisfactory progress.
+- 1. Students who wish to appeal their unsatisfactory academic progress determination must submit a SAP Appeal Form to the VPAA.
+SAP appeals are reviewed based on extenuating circumstances, such as serious injury or illness involving the student, death of an immediate family member, or other circumstances beyond the student's control that prevented the student from achieving satisfactory progress.
 Each student's appeal is reviewed on an individual basis.
-Students appealing may also be required to submit an academic plan that indicates exactly what steps the student must take to finish his/her academic program and details in what time frame this can be accomplished.

-- 2. The VPAA will review the appeal and determine whether the financial aid termination is justified.
+Students appealing may also be required to submit an academic plan that indicates exactly what steps the student must take to finish the academic program and details in what time frame this can be accomplished. - 2.
+The VPAA will review the appeal and determine whether the financial aid termination is justified.
 The student will be advised in writing and by KCC e-mail of the decision and may be asked to meet with a student financial advisor to plan for future semesters/payment periods. - 3.
 A student wishing to appeal the decision of the VPAA may do so in writing to the president.